Skip to main content

 Tried: Try to reverse the MD5 chain manually by cracking the hash values found in Ghidra

-MD5 is a one-way function, so cracking it requires a preimage attack or a dictionary/rainbow-table match.
-The key is assembled from MD5 digests of internal constants that are not dictionary words, so hashcat and online crackers return no results.
-The debugger approach sidesteps this entirely by reading the already-computed answer from the stack buffer before the comparison runs.
+MD5 is one-way, so cracking it needs a preimage attack or a dictionary match.
+This key is assembled from digests of internal constants that are not dictionary words, so hashcat and online crackers return nothing.
+The debugger route skips all of it, reading the already-computed answer off the stack before the comparison runs.

 Tried: Break at the strcmp or strncmp call instead of the strlen call site

-The comparison function receives two arguments: the user-supplied input and the expected key.
-If you break at strcmp, the key pointer is in rsi (for both strcmp and strncmp), not at rbp-0x30, so x/s $rbp-0x30 may print garbage or an earlier stack remnant.
-The strlen call fires right after the key is fully assembled and stored at rbp-0x30, making that address reliable.
-At the comparison site, use x/s $rsi instead.
+The comparison takes two arguments, your input and the expected key.
+Break at strcmp and the key pointer is in rsi rather than at rbp-0x30, so reading that stack address prints garbage or an earlier remnant.
+The strlen call fires right after the key is assembled and stored there, which makes that address reliable.
+At the comparison site, read rsi instead.

 Learn more